Qazeer/artefacts.help/pages/windows/wpndatabase_db.md

 provided very limited historical data.

-More information might be retrievable in the `Write-Ahead Logging (WAL)` file `wpndatabase.db-wal` and / or carved from the database (using tools such as [`bring2lite`](https://github.com/bring2lite/bring2lite) or [`fqlite`](https://github.com/pawlaszczyk/fqlite)).
+More information might be retrievable in the `Write-Ahead Logging (WAL)` file `wpndatabase.db-wal` and/or carved from the database (using tools such as [`bring2lite`](https://github.com/bring2lite/bring2lite) or [`fqlite`](https://github.com/pawlaszczyk/fqlite)).